rayjohnson/cobraman/WRITING_A_TEMPLATE.md

 	-, _, \&, \\, ~
 * simpleToTroff - Inserts .PP where one or more blank newlines appear
 * simpleToMdoc - Inserts .Pp where one or more blank newlines appear
+* trimRightSpace - Clears any whitespace from the end of the passed in string
+* rpad - Returns passed in string adding spaces to ensure it as least padding length long

 ## Example